Golden46/InventorySystem/docs/tutorial.md

 ## Scripting - Inventory Functionality
 > In the section we will be creating the functional part of the system.
-We will be writing the code to add, remove, swap items and more.
+We will be writing the code to `add`, `remove`, `swap` items and more.

 ### [Inventory](Inventory.md)
-This is the base inventory class for our system.
-All of our inventories we create will use this class as its foundation.
+This is the `base inventory class` for our system.
+All of our inventories we create will use this class as its `foundation`.

 > [!IMPORTANT]
-> You should realise that this class does not inherit from any scripting API such as `MonoBehaviour`.
+> You should realise that this class `does not` inherit from any scripting API such as `MonoBehaviour`.
 This is because the script will never be in the scene and does not require anything from `MonoBehaviour` to function as it is only used for backend work.

 ```cs
 using System.Collections.Generic;